Raahul-Thakur/tensorandquarks.github.io/_posts/2025-09-19-Bayesian analysis.md

 ![Jeffreys prior in λ-space (semi-infinite support)](/assets/images/bayesian-analysis/jeffreys-lambda-space.png)
 *Figure 3: Jeffreys prior in λ-space.
 It has semi-infinite support and avoids arbitrary cutoffs.*

-The authors argue that the Jeffreys prior is the most appropriate: it is fair, unbiased, and mathematically well-behaved.
-But by also testing uniform and Haldane-like priors, they show that the results are not an artifact of prior choice.
+The authors argue that the Jeffreys prior is the most appropriate: it is fair, unbiased, and mathematically wellbehaved.
+But by also testing uniform and Haldane like priors, they show that the results are not an artifact of prior choice.

 ---